Financial development, inclusion and literacy

 3. Evaluate policy instruments and regulatory initiatives under the SIU framework

-Examine core EU legislative and regulatory developments—such as ELTIF reforms, sustainable finance frameworks, and insolvency harmonisation—and their implications for public authorities.
+Examine core EU legislative and regulatory developments—such as ELTIF reforms, sustainable finance frameworks, the proposed “28th regime”, and insolvency harmonisation—and their implications for public authorities.

 4. Assess the role of public authorities in advancing SIU objectives